 |2019||Wednesday, March 20, at 5:58 P.M.
 EDT|

-The word equinox comes from Latin words which literally means “equal night”—aequus (equal) and nox (night).
+The word equinox comes from the Latin words for “equal night”—aequus (equal) and nox (night).

 On the equinox, the length of day and night is nearly equal in all parts of the world.

 With the equinox, enjoy the increasing sunlight hours, with earlier dawns and later sunsets.
 See your personalized Sun rise and set calculator.

 Image: On the equinox, Earth’s two hemispheres are receiving the Sun’s rays about equally.

 On the March Equinox, the Sun crosses the celestial equator from south to north.
 It’s called the “celestial equator” because it’s an imaginary line in the sky above the Earth’s equator.